Optinomic/optinomic-avatar/README.md

 ## CDN

-Optinomic - Elements are also available CDN:
+Optinomic - Elements are also CDN available:

 ### Version 0.0.3